thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 02 April 2023
+### Daily Rundown on Monday, 03 April 2023

-- The average temperature today is 8.87˚C;
+- The average temperature today is 10.03˚C;
-- With highs of 10.28˚C and lows of 2.58˚C.
+- With highs of 11.59˚C and lows of 0.09˚C.
-- You can expect overcast clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->